bmacnaughton/gulp-markers/README.md

 I now use `gulp-markers` to insert version numbers and licenses, update dates in copyright notices, insert css files, insert JavaScript files, and insert dynamic lists of files captured by [gulp-filenames](https://github.com/johnydays/gulp-filenames).
 All into HTML, JavaScript, Python, and PHP files.

 There is now a basic [recipes](./docs/RECIPES.md) document.
 It wil grow over time.
+Contributions are welcome.

 ### Why not use gulp-markers? ##